 - About 1 out of every 3 people will get shingles in their lifetime, with the risk rising to one in two for adults who live to 85 years old.

-- It is caused by the same virus (varicella zoster) that causes chickenpox.
+- Shingles is caused by the same virus (varicella zoster) that causes chickenpox.

 - See your doctor straight away (within 48 hours) if you think you have shingles.

-- Complications include prolonged pain after the rash has healed, and possible eye damage if the rash is on the face.
+- Complications include long-term pain after the rash has healed, and possible eye or ear damage if the rash is on your face.

 - There is a vaccine to help prevent shingles.

 If you have been infected with the varicella zoster virus, you will most likely get chickenpox.
 Symptoms may be very mild or severe.

 When you recover from chickenpox, the virus stays in your body – it 'hides out' in your spinal nerve cells and can lie dormant (inactive) for may years.